 Here we aim to provide a guide to simple and readily available ways to cope with omitted variable bias for Ecologists.
 We begin by laying out criteria for understanding when and where omitted variable bias could be important.
-We then present an example scenario where OVB might be a problem using temperature abundance as a predictor of marine snail abundances as a motivating example for the rest of the paper.
-We use this example as motivation to discuss study designs that, while omitted variables are still unmeasured, are ideal for analyses that can control for the influence of unmeasured confounding variables.
-We then review both the typical approach ecologists take to this data - and why it does not work - alongside several robust statistical models that eliminate omitted variable bias, and provide guidance for choosing among them.
-We present results from simulation analyses showing the consistency of robust methods, and discuss further extensions to OVB problems under more complex (and yet realistic) OVB scenarios.
-Throughout all of this, we emphasize thinking in terms of causal models as a foundational principle for both finding where OVB might cause problems as well as how to determine the correct solution.
-As applied researchers, we have found that, rather than creating confusion with complexity, these graphical causal models paired with robust modeling approaches have often clarified our own thinking about ecological systems.
+To illustrate problems with OVB and different ways to identify and address it, we present a motivating example using temperature as a predictor of marine snail abundances.
+With this example and simulations, we demonstrate the conclusions that would be drawn from the typical approaches ecologists take to this data - and why they fall short of dealing with OVB – compared several other statistical designs that eliminate omitted variable bias.
+We present results from simulation analyses showing the consistency of these designs that are more robust to OVB robust methods,.
+We also provide guidance for choosing among these designs for different data contexts and questions, and discuss extensions to OVB problems under more complex (and yet realistic) OVB scenarios.
+Throughout all of this, we emphasize thinking in terms of causal models and transparency in their assumptions as a foundational principles for identifying when OVB might cause problems as well as determining solutions.
+As applied researchers, we have found that, rather than creating confusion with complexity, graphical causal models paired with robust estimation approaches for causal inferences have often clarified our own thinking about ecological systems.
 We hope that these techniques might enable other researchers to do more with less, as it were, and help advance the field of Ecology at scale.

 Using DAGs to clarify our causal understanding and assumptions and ferret out OVB

-One of the first tools in identifying and addressing omitted variable bias is knowing when and where OVB could be a problem for your analysis by making a causal diagram of the system.
-We recommend making this diagram, if possible, before designing an observational survey.
-Further, it should be a requirement before conducting an analysis from which one wants to make any causal conclusions.
+Causal diagrams are one of the first tools for identifying and addressing omitted variable bias by visualizing when and where OVB could be a problem for your inferences .
 Making a causal diagram of your system - including both what one can and cannot measure - aids in determining where omitted variable problems could be lying in wait.
-Further, it can also show what variables you should *not* be controlling for in order to produce causally identified results (for an excellent discussion, see McElreath 2020 chapter 6 or, Griffith et al. 2020 for examples in the analysis of risk factors for Covid-19) (for an excellent discussion, see McElreath 2020 Chapter 6 or Griffith et al. 2020 for examples in the analysis of risk factors for Covid-19).
+If possible, we recommend making a diagram before designing an observational survey for data collection to inform which covariates to collect data on.
+However, we are increasing analyzing existing data – and thus it may not include measurements of every potential confounding variable for the question of interst; for instance, if the data was collected for another purpose or question.
+In these cases, we suggest that a causal diagram should be a requirement before conducting an analysis from which one wants to make any causal conclusions.
+These causal diagrams should include both measured and unmeasured confounding variables.
+Further, it can also show what variables you should *not* be controlling for in order to produce causally identified results (for an excellent discussion, see McElreath 2020 chapter 6 or, Griffith et al. 2020 for examples in the analysis of risk factors for Covid-19).